www.taligentx.com - Collections Saturday, November 22, 2008

 2002 1.8t passat here.
 Was easy and worked like a charm

-Aagiants - Jul 1, 2006 @ 12:33 pm
+Aagiants - Jul 1, 2006 @ 11:33 am

 • When my idle started behaving erratically, my mechanic told me I needed a new throttle body.
-Did a little research on the net, found this page, cleaned by TB per your instructions, and like the guy above said, it's like driving a new car.
-And it didn't have much carbon in it at all -- I guess all it takes is a small accumulation in the right place to mess up the sensor.
+Did a little research on the net, found this page, cleaned by TB per your instructions, and like the guy above said, it\'s like driving a new car.
+And it didn\'t have much carbon in it at all -- I guess all it takes is a small accumulation in the right place to mess up the sensor.
 You just saved me hundreds of dollars.
 Gotta find a new mechanic now.

-Brian (USA) - Jun 21, 2006 @ 8:32 pm
+Brian (USA) - Jun 21, 2006 @ 7:32 pm

 • Great write up.
 After 45 minutes of work and carefull cleaning my idle problem is gone for good.
 Thanks now on to the Timing belt.

-CJ, USA - Feb 27, 2006 @ 10:35 am
+CJ, USA - Feb 27, 2006 @ 9:35 am

-• Hi, I've got problem with TB plus the EPC and CHECKENGINE lights up with TPS malfunction info.
+• Hi, I\'ve got problem with TB plus the EPC and CHECKENGINE lights up with TPS malfunction info.
 Brand new TB is around $440.
 Is anybody know any aftermarket place I cloud get TB (TPS)?
 Please help!!!

-GoLiath - Feb 20, 2006 @ 10:45 am
+GoLiath - Feb 20, 2006 @ 9:45 am

 • Great write up.
 I just did my 1st cleaning at 92k miles.
 Since I have been using fully synthetic motor oil ever since I decide to change my own oil, my TB only has a very thin layer of carbon build up near the valves.